Wesenheit/Wesenheit.github.io/_posts/2023-02-02-LSTM-Tolkien.markdown

 ```

 # Data
-Fortunately following original notebook we can find great database with tolkien names on www.behindthename.com.
+Fortunately following the original notebook we can find a great database with tolkien names on www.behindthename.com.

 ```python